-- Include vegetable in the diet of fish like knight Gobies, Mollies, Scats and Monos
+- Include vegetables in the diet of fish like knight Gobies, Mollies, Scats, and Monos.

 - Puffers require an occasional meal of snails as it helps to reduce the size of their beak.

-- Different fish are found in different brackish water tank setup.
+- Different fish are found in different brackish water tank setups.

-- The size of tank depends on the fish to be placed in the tank.
-The tank can be as small as 5.5g+ and as large as 125g+
+- The size of the tank depends on the fish to be placed in the tank.
+The tank can be as small as 5.5-gallon+ and as large as 125-gallon+.

 - The water temperature of brackish water should not be below 80 F.